-Instant Rava Dhokla is a quick and easy breakfast or a tea time vegan snack which can be made in a jiffy.
+Instant Rava Dhokla is a quick and easy breakfast or a tea time snack which can be made in a jiffy.
 These are made with Rava or semolina.
-They are soft, fluffy steamed savoury cakes which can also be served as a side dish.
+They are soft, fluffy steamed savoury cakes that can also be served as a side dish.
 They go as perfect finger food for toddlers and great healthy ideas for kid’s parties.

 What is Dhokla?